 NewsCarlton Wildlife Website (22-08-17)

-Carlton now has its own feature pages on the Leicestershire and Rutland NatureSpot website – please click here to link to the new Carlton web page.
+Carlton now has its own feature pages on the Leicestershire and Rutland NatureSpot website.

 If you have not visited the NatureSpot website yet, you are missing out on what has rapidly become the most popular resource for identifying local wildlife.
 NatureSpot provides a photographic guide to over 5,500 species – all found in Leicestershire and Rutland.
 In addition, the website invites the public to submit sightings of all wildlife seen – helping to build a picture of what lives where in the two counties.

 The website is feature-packed, including pages that highlight the wildlife of parishes.
 Carlton is one of these featured parishes.
 Here you can see a list of all the recent wildlife sightings plus images submitted with these records.

 NatureSpot was set up in 2011 and is run by volunteers.
 All the images have been taken in Leicestershire and Rutland by the public and it is a great example of citizen science in action.
 Every species has its own page, with photos, descriptions, ID tips and where and when to see it.
 It also describes how common or rare it is, both in Leicestershire and in the UK as a whole, with live maps showing every sighting.
 As you add a sighting, a new dot appears on the map.
 It also keeps track of all your submitted records, allowing you to sort, filter and download any aspect of your list.

 Thousands of local people have contributed, with numbers growing every month, and even more visit the website to view what has been seen and to use the wildlife galleries help identify species they have seen.
 Monthly visits exceed 100,000 per month.
 The data collected is put to good use and is shared with local and national recording schemes, as well as managers of nature reserves and other sites of wildlife importance.
 The data helps to inform decision-making about how best to manage land for conservation.